 Interviewer: Han Sung Lim

-John A. Burgess is Professor of Practice and Executive Director of the LLM Program at the Fletcher School of Law and Diplomacy at Tufts.
+John A. Burgess is a Professor of Practice and Executive Director of the LLM Program at the Fletcher School of Law and Diplomacy at Tufts.

 Q. Can you provide a short background of yourself?